yossadh/yossadh.github.io/_posts/2020-12-10-on-efficacy.md

 Some points on why there will be discrepancy between the 2:
 - Clinical trial population is biased -- only certain kind of people would volunteer for the trial.
 You can expect that they usually are healthy and do not have underlying conditions.
 Behaviour-wise, they would tend to be more cautious as well.
 - Blinding is imperfect.
 Some people get mild reactions from the vaccine, which sort of tell you that you are in the vaccine arm.
 - Asymptomatic cases are not accounted for.
 The participants are not tested regularly.
 Instead, they are only tested when they self-report symptoms.
+This is the case for Moderna trials.
+AZ-Oxford does weekly swabs so they have data about asymptomatic cases as well.